-Maintaining a competitive edge in the eCommerce and retail industry is extremely difficult, because it requires building an engaging and unique shopping experience for consumers.
+Maintaining a competitive edge in the eCommerce and retail industry is extremely difficult because it requires building an engaging and unique shopping experience for consumers.

 Ibotta’s Previous Data Infrastructure

-Prior to moving to a big data platform with Qubole, Ibotta’s data and analytics infrastructure was based on a cloud data warehouse that was static and rigid.
+Prior to moving to a big data platform with Qubole, Ibotta’s data and analytics infrastructure were based on a cloud data warehouse that was static and rigid.
 This worked as long as the data sets were well-structured and in tabular format.
 However, as the business grew, newer and more complex data formats were being developed and ingested.

 At the same time, Ibotta was heavily investing in new data analytics teams such as data engineering, decision science, and machine learning.
 The teams needed access to the same data, but each team sought to interact with the data in a different way.